Bell Shoals Baptist Church: History

-Today, there are now 8,000 members and four other campuses.
+As of 2018, there were 8,000 members and four other campuses.
 One of their campuses, Bell Shoals Baptist Apollo Beach, first started with 12 members, now has over 400 members.

 In their community, Bell Shoals has partnered with Give 'em Heaven Ministries, Good Samaritan Mission, Manna on Wheels, Metropolitan Ministries, the Community Issues Council, Friends of Internationals, LifeCare Network, Tampa Port Ministries, Inc. and Workplace Paracletes.

 The church also hosts concerts and large Christmas productions.
 In 2013, Bell Shoals hosted a concert featuring Natalie Grant and Sandi Patty.
 In December 2017, Bell Shoals hosted its annual Christmas production, which featured a 175-person choir and a 35-piece orchestra.
 In February 2018, Bell Shoals held a concert featuring American Idol finalists Scott MacIntyre and Jeremy Rosado to raise money to benefit victims of Hurricane Maria in Puerto Rico.

 Politics

 In 2007, protests gathered around Bell Shoals Baptist Church and accused the church of discriminating against gay men and women.
 Forrest Pollock, then pastor of the church, denied these claims and invited the people to attend church.